shashankgroovy/booktech/docs/project-setup.md

 3. ### Pythonic way

    Sometimes it takes time to spin up the containers.
-So you can use the more pythonic ways to get the API running.
+So you can use the more pythonic ways to get the application running.
 The following things have to be made available first:

    - [Redis](./project-setup.md#running-redis)
    - [PostgreSQL](./project-setup.md#running-postgres)